On This Page

 This map shows all the places we visited in The Sacred Valley of the Incas.

 The 1st stop on the tour was the town of Chinchero.
-Just past the main gate, a man was selling empanadas.
+Just past the main gate, a man was selling homemade empanadas.
 Delicious.

 In Chinchero, you’ll find Inca architecture and ruins as well as a colonial church.

 Textiles are big in Chinchero, and we were able to see a demonstration of traditional Andean weaving.
-Dressed in customary clothing, a lady cleaned the alpaca fleece with a natural shampoo (she joked they don’t take showers).
+Dressed in customary clothing, a young lady cleaned the alpaca fleece with a natural shampoo (she joked they don’t take showers).
 She dyed the fleece using all natural ingredients, even putting some of the red dye on her lips, saying the color would last about 24 hours.
 Lastly, she spun it into rolls, it was now ready to be woven into hats, sweaters, you name it.

 The 2nd stop was Moray (more-eye).
 This was Alex’s favorite stop on the Sacred Valley tour.